 Why are you putting your self-care time as a lower priority?

 - Do you feel guilty when you spend time on self-care?

 - Is it because you feel less important or unworthy than other things, people on your schedule, or your to-do list?

 - Could it be because you feel important or special if you are busy (and self-care isn’t staying busy enough)?

 - Or perhaps you only feel fulfilled taking care of or serving others?

 As a believer, the truth is anything can become an idol.
 Staying extremely busy to feel better about yourself is a common (but often overlooked and not mentioned) idol.

-To overcome this struggle, schedule a block on your calendar for quiet time so that you can focus and talk to God about your busyness.
+To overcome this struggle, schedule a block on your calendar for quiet time so you can focus and talk to God about your busyness.

 The more you’re consistent with your daily quiet time, the more you’ll be able to say Yes! to your self-care appointments.